 The park entrance station is located just south of the campground on the Scenic Drive.
 The entrance fee is $20.00 per vehicle and is good for seven days in Capitol Reef.
 Solo bicyclists who have not previously paid the entrance fee must pay a $10.00 entrance fee when they pass the fee station.

 A copy of A Guide to the Scenic Drive is available for purchase at the visitor center.
 Other park maps and brochures are available at the visitor center.

 #2 CATHEDRAL VALLEY LOOP

-Description: Riding into the Cathedral Valley can be a very challenging and rewarding experience.
+Riding into Cathedral Valley can be a very challenging and rewarding experience.
 This is one of the more remote areas of the park.
 Finding water is very difficult and summer temperatures can soar over 100°F (37°C).
 This ride is best done in the spring or fall.
 There are steep hills and switchbacks, wash crossings (muddy when flowing), stretches of deep sand and a river ford that is usually 1 to 1.5 feet (0.3 to 0.45 m) deep.
-Access to Cathedral Valley is via the Harnet Road (11.7 miles or 18.8 km east of the visitor center) or the Caineville Wash Road (18.6 miles or 29.9 km east of the visitor center) on Utah Hwy 24.
+Access to Cathedral Valley is via the Hartnet Road (11.7 miles [18.8 km] east of the visitor center) or the Cathedral Road (18.5 miles [29.8 km] east of the visitor center) on Utah Hwy 24.

 #3 SOUTH DRAW ROAD

 5 miles (8.1 km) to park boundary.
 10.7 miles (17.2 km) to SR12

 The route traverses a variety of dirt, sand, and rocky surfaces and crosses several creeks that may be muddy.